-Review of records, observation of practice and discussion with staff confirmed that effective training on infection prevention and control (IPC) measures and the use of Personal Protective Equipment had been provided.
+Review of records, observation of practice and discussion with staff confirmed that effective training on infection prevention and control (IPC) measures and the use of Personal Protective Equipment (PPE) had been provided.

 Staff were observed to carry out hand hygiene at appropriate times and to use PPE in accordance with the regional guidance.
 Staff use of PPE and hand hygiene was regularly monitored by the manager and records were kept.
-It was noted that there was a lack of accessible hand sanitiser for staff throughout the home.
-This was discussed with the person in charge and confirmation was provided following the inspection that hand sanitiser dispensers were now in place.